 \subsection{Graph Filtering}

 As in Algorithm \ref{SC_alg}, extracting the top $k$ eigenvectors of the Laplacian is a key step in the spectral clustering algorithm.
-In graph signal processing jargon, this can be viewed as extracting the $k$ lowest frequencies or Fourier modes of the graph Laplacian.
+This can be viewed as extracting the $k$ lowest frequencies or Fourier modes of the graph Laplacian.
 This interpretation allows us to use the fast graph filtering approach \citep{tremblay2016compressive, ramasamy2015compressive} to speed up the computation.
 We briefly describe this here.